bitcrush/dotsetup/README.md

 # dotsetup
-A shell script to clone and symlink dotfiles from a specified git repository
+A shell script to clone and symlink dotfiles from a git repository

 ## quick install